lvh/lvh.github.io/posts/secret-stores.md

 * Secret stores can know how secrets are linked; making it easier to do revocation, and easier to determine the impact of a breach or misuse incident.

-* Once secrets are managed in a centralized place, it becomes feasible to have a coherent rotation strategy.
+* Once secrets are centrally managed, you can have a coherent rotation strategy.

+* Once secrets are centrally managed, you can use hardware security modules or smart cards, that would other be prohibitively expensive or complex to deploy.

 This concept of a secret store just kicking the can down the road is important to consider because some schemes do not have these features, so the rationale